Demystifying Pregnancy Diabetes

 When it comes to symptoms of gestational diabetes, in many cases pregnant people do not experience them.

 However, there may be times when they feel a unusual tiredness, excessive thirst, increased urine volume and frequency, and / or headache.
 On the other hand, these are symptoms frequently experienced during pregnancy, so they often go unnoticed.
-(3).
+(3)system.
 (This is not a way to diagnose yourself, please talk to your healthcare professional if you are ever in doubt!).

 To learn more about the different types of pregnancy diabetes screenings, see Diabetes Quebec.